wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment02.md

 you will write your own unit tests for the code that you write.
-For now, you can just be assured that if all tests pass, you're done, and if they don't, you still have some work to do
+For now, you can just be assured that if all tests pass, you're done, and if they don't, you still have some work to do.

 ### How tests work